Servo-Stallions/decode31132/README.md

      - Uses updated Google Blockly software to allow users to edit their OpModes on Apple iOS devices (including iPad and iPhone).
      - Improvement in Blocks tool to handle corrupt OpMode files.
      - Autonomous OpModes should no longer get switched back to tele-op after re-opening them to be edited.
-     - The system can now detect type mismatches during runtime and alert the user with a message on the Driver Station.
+     - The system can now detect type mismatches during Runtime and alert the user with a message on the Driver Station.
  * Updated javadoc documentation for setPower() method to reflect correct range of values (-1 to +1).
  * Modified VuforiaLocalizerImpl to allow for user rendering of frames
      - Added a user-overrideable onRenderFrame() method which gets called by the class's renderFrame() method.